SharathGa/data-shell/README.md

 the follwing steps.

 Step 1 : This is written in local file.

+Step 2L : This is written in local, and now we will try to solve the merge conflict.